Power Rowing & Local Charity Fund Raising

 A few rowers are rowing remotely.
 Remote rowers are capped at 5,000 meters per day.
 They may purchase meters if they row under three times a week.

 Once a week, Bryan will provide a recap of the week.
 The team with the most meters on any given week will be gifted an auction item.
 If that team does not win the overall contest, their auction items will still be donated to their charity on their behalf.
 For the last week of the contest, all results will be blacked out.
-The winning team will be announced at the charity gala on June 1st.
+The winning team will be announced at the charity gala on June 1st at Power Rowing.

-How often did each team making it in to the studio to row?
+How often did each team making it into Power Rowing to row?
 This shows live participation numbers.
 Bryan's weekly emails for a breakdown of how many meters each team has rowed and for a rundown of the week's top rowers!

 In Fall 2018, our members joined together in 30 pairs, all competing for the highest number of joint meters rowed during the month of October.
 All proceeds were donated to support Respond, Inc., New England's first domestic violence prevention agency.

-On November 3rd, the partners, friends, family, and community members all gathered for a Halloween themed Gala in celebration of all the hard work done this fall to support Respond, Inc. Together, our members rowed 3,951,394 meters, and raised $1400 for Respond, Inc.
+On November 3rd, the partners, friends, family, and community members all gathered for a Halloween themed Gala at Power Rowing in celebration of all the hard work done this fall to support Respond, Inc. Together, our members rowed 3,951,394 meters, and raised $1400 for Respond, Inc.

 First Power Rowing Charity Challenge